HackYourFuture/curriculum/README.md

 If you follow the program you'll learn the following skills:

-- Ability to `build a basic modern full-stack web application` (using NodeJS, MySQL, MongoDB and React)
+- Ability to `build a basic modern full-stack web application` (using Node.JS, PostgreSQL, MongoDB and React)
 - Get experience with working in teams using `Agile principles`
 - Knowing how to `learn and self-teach new programming concepts`
 - How to use `third-party libraries/APIs`